History of CenterPoint Energy in Timeline

 February 15, 2021: Statewide Power Generation Shortfall Emergency

-On February 15, 2021, due to a cold-weather event, the Electric Reliability Council of Texas (ERCOT) declared a statewide power generation shortfall emergency.
-CenterPoint Energy initiated controlled, rotating outages in the Greater Houston area, initially expected to last 10 to 45 minutes, but later updated that customers should prepare for extended power outages.
+On February 15, 2021, the Electric Reliability Council of Texas (ERCOT) declared a statewide power generation shortfall emergency due to a 34,000 MW shortfall, causing widespread blackouts.
+CenterPoint Energy started controlled, rotating outages in the Greater Houston area and asked customers to lower thermostat settings.

 May 3, 2021: Vectren Name Retired

-On May 3, 2021, CenterPoint Energy retired the Vectren name for Vectren's service territory.
+On May 3, 2021, CenterPoint retired the Vectren name for Vectren's service territory.

-On July 8, 2024, Category 1 Hurricane Beryl made landfall in Texas, resulting in 2.2 million CenterPoint customers losing power, the largest number in the company's history and the state's history.
+On July 8, 2024, Category 1 Hurricane Beryl made landfall in Texas, leaving 2.2 million CenterPoint customers without power, the largest number in the company's and state's history.

 July 10, 2024: Graffiti Mural Appears

-On July 10, 2024, a graffiti mural with the name "CenterPointle$$" appeared on an I-10 West underpass, reflecting the city's response to the company's lack of preparations and failure to provide reliable information after the storm.
-The Texas Department of Transportation (TxDOT) later removed the mural.
+On July 10, 2024, a graffiti mural with the name "CenterPointle$$" appeared on an I-10 West underpass, indicating the city's response to the company's lack of preparations after the storm.